nhle/onvista-snapshot/README.md

 - Check console output for pagination detection messages
 - Some pages may not have pagination

-### Screenshots not saving
+### HTML archives not saving
 - Check write permissions in the project directory
-- Ensure sufficient disk space
+- Ensure sufficient disk space (HTML files may be larger than screenshots)
 - Verify folder structure is created correctly
+- Check browser console for resource loading errors

 ## Configuration Options